AB Volvo (publ) – Annual report – 31 December 2021

 Leasing contracts are defined in two categories, operating and finance leases, depending on the contracts’ financial implications.

 Operating leases are offered from Financial Services (contractual operating leases) and from Industrial Operations (rental fleet agreements).
-Sales with residual value commitments (buybacks and tradebacks) are also accounted for as operating lease transactions when the customer has a significant economic incentive to exercise the option to return the vehicle and the control has therefore not been transferred to the customer.
+Sales with residual value commitments (buybacks and tradebacks) are also accounted for as operating lease transactions when the customer has a significant economic incentive to exercise the option to return the vehicle and the control therefore has not been transferred to the customer.
 Operating lease agreements are recognized as tangible assets in assets under operating leases and are valued at cost less accumulated depreciation and impairment, if needed.
 The cost of an asset comprises the acquisition value and any initial direct costs related to the contract.
 Depreciation of the asset is recognized on a straight-line basis over the contract period.
-During the period the depreciable amount is adjusted through the income statement by depreciations or write-downs to correspond to the estimated realizable value at the end of the contract period.
+During the period the depreciable amount is adjusted through the income statement by depreciations or write-downs to correspond to the estimated future realizable value to reflect residual value risks at the end of the contract period.
 Lease income is equally distributed over the contract period and recognized within net sales.

 Read more in Note 7 Revenue, about sales with residual value commitments.

 Read more in Note 13 Tangible assets, about residual value risks related to assets under operating lease.